-But, sometimes your vet can find a reason for Fido's vestibular upset.
+Sometimes your vet can find a reason behind the symptoms.

 Only a veterinarian can make a diagnosis and after the initial exam he/she will be able to tell you whether there are more tests that Fido needs.

-Old Dog Vestibular Disease is almost always a self-limiting condition - that means that it cures itself given time.
+The peripheral form of Old Dog Vestibular Disease is almost always a self-limiting condition - this means that it cures itself given time.

-BUT this doesn't mean that you don't need to have him examined by a veterinarian - you do!
+BUT this doesn't mean that you don't need to have Fido examined by a veterinarian - you do!

-Although chances are good that your dog has the peripheral form of the disease, there are other possibilities.
+Although chances are good that your dog has the peripheral form of the disease, there are other possibilities including Central Vestibular Disease

 Only a licensed veterinarian can make an accurate diagnosis.